sudoker0/sudoker0.github.io/ReadMe.md

 [![pages-build-deployment](https://github.com/sudoker0/sudoker0.github.io/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/sudoker0/sudoker0.github.io/actions/workflows/pages/pages-build-deployment)

 ## Info
 Hello!
-This is a personal website which is also one of my earliest repository on my account.
+This is my personal website which is also one of my earliest repository on my account.
 The main purpose of this website is to show information about me, project I've created and other relevant information.

 Feel free to create an issue or pull request to fix bugs or grammatical error on my website.
 Although if you wish to make a pull requests, refer to the [Setting up](#setting-up) section for information on how to set up the website for local development.